-The replacement bridge design must balance the other transportation needs in the corridor, including the movement of freight and transit vehicles, as well as boat traffic on the Columbia River, and flight paths destined to/from nearby Pearson Field and Portland International Airport.
+The replacement bridge design balanced the other transportation needs in the corridor, including the movement of freight and transit vehicles, as well as boat traffic on the Columbia River, and flight paths destined to/from nearby Pearson Field and Portland International Airport.

-The construction of the replacement I-5 bridge requires a general bridge
+The construction of the replacement I-5 bridge required a general bridge

 permit from the U.S. Coast Guard, an agency primarily focused on the needs of

 navigation.
 The states are interested in protecting a clear path for both river

 navigation and freight movement.
 CRC staff completed a